KIR-CellDIVE/wsi-workflow-example/README.md

 ## Run notebooks

 If you have followed the installation step you should be able to run the segmentation, analysis and QuPath-vs-Deepcell comparison notebooks found in the `notebooks` subfolder in this repository.
 For the QuPath-vs-Deepcell comparison we have already include example results following segmentation and quantification with the respective methods.
-In order to run the segmentation and analysis notebook you have to download the three example whole slide image from [here](https://huggingface.co/datasets/kir-celldive/divemap/resolve/main/ome_tiff.zip) and place them into the `ome_tiff` folder alongside the `notebooks` folder containing the jupyter notebook.
+In order to run the segmentation and analysis notebook you have to download the three example whole slide image from  [DOI 10.5281/zenodo.14926053](10.5281/zenodo.14926053) and place them into the `ome_tiff` folder alongside the `notebooks` folder containing the jupyter notebook.

 If you are on `Windows` and you use `WSL`, first open `PowerShell` and enter the previously created WSL environment `Ubuntu_DIVEMAP` as the user `ubuntu` if you haven't already done so: